 Mesopotamia: Divination was deeply intertwined with religious rituals in ancient Mesopotamia, particularly in Sumer, Akkad, and Babylonia.
 Extispicy, the practice of examining the entrails of sacrificial animals, was a prominent method to discern divine messages.
 Babylonian astrology, documented in texts like the Enuma Anu Enlil, also played a crucial role in predicting significant events.

 Ancient Egypt Evidence of divination practices can be found in ancient Egypt, though details are less extensively documented.
+It is believed that Tarot was originated here before being introduced into Europe in the 1500's.

 Ancient Greece: Oracles like the one at Delphi were central to Greek divination, where individuals sought guidance from the gods through prophetic pronouncements.
 Other methods included interpreting the flight of birds (augury) and examining sacrificial smoke patterns.